kadarakos/blog/_posts/2017-07-08-Muffins-are-no-Fries.md

 Time passes by ...

-Person: Unfortunately we have no more Latte, can I offer you a Landmawer instead?
+Person: Unfortunately we have no more Latte, can I offer you a Landmower instead?
-Me: Landmawer?
+Me: Landmower?
-Person: If you buy 3 Landmawers this week you get a 5 minute lap dance for free.
+Person: If you buy 3 Landmowers this week you get a 5 minute lap dance for free.
 Me: Can I just get the Wrap?
 Person: No problem, coming right up!